Today’s Surname Saturday is finding the birth and baptism of Anna Schumann, my great-grandmother, from Freienwalde, Pomerania, Prussia.

 So I was feeling pretty smart – until I started looking for Anna’s siblings and realized that the pastor who kept the parish register wrote out the dates for births and baptisms.
 And my ability to pick out März and Mai and Juni and Juli suddenly didn’t mean much when I couldn’t figure out the dates that went with those months.
 So I puzzled along with my German genealogical word list and relied mostly on the kindness of strangers.
 But at least I have a whole flock of Schumanns now and a lot of Lindes – but that’s a post for another day, like tomorrow.

 Update: Yesterday I pestered everyone I know who reads German ran an informal poll to get a translation of Friedrich’s occupation from the christening records for his four children.
-The consensus is: “Ackerbürger : farmer in a town who has all the rights of a citizen (therefore this term was never used in villages).
+The consensus is: “Ackerbürger : farmer in a town who has all the rights of a citizen.
 This seems to be a very specialized and antiquated term.”
 Interesting!

 Update x2: I now can muddle my way through German parish records.
 If I can, you can!